jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

     4. Quality of surface was the main focus.
     5. Fatigue specimens required 10 0.02" cuts on the gauge section, which makes it more expensive from the standard 0.05"
     6. Polishing didn't want to induce #residual-stress.
-        1. Accomplished by #peening, to induce a mean stress by minimizing the max tensile load.
+        1. Accomplished by #peening, to induce a #mean-stress by minimizing the max tensile load.
         2. However, this also hardens the material by inducing more dislocations.
         3. Case arming: diffusing carbon into the surface of steels to increase the yield strength.
         4. Smooth, gentle curves in the geometry to minimize the notch root radius and subsequent stress.